fusionlove/futuremakers/README.md

 # Sage FutureMakers

-Welcome the the Sage Future Makers Github repository.
+Welcome to the Sage Future Makers Github repository.
 Here you'll find all the resources and help you'll need for Sage FutureMakers.

 We've split the resources into two areas: